leviwilson/marshall-starke.org/report/children.md

 EHS families.
 The Network meets quarterly to share information and coordinate efforts to address the needs of local families.
 The FCS manager facilitates the meetings.
 The goals are community coordination, advocacy and maximizing of community resources.
-Participating community agencies include but are not limited to: MD Wise, Neighborhood Center, SCAN, Purdue Extension, Single Parent PRogram, WIC, Real Services, Riverside School, St. Joseph Regional Medical Center, Plymouth Adult Education, Public Housing
+Participating community agencies include but are not limited to: MD Wise, Neighborhood Center, SCAN, Purdue Extension, Single Parent Program, WIC, Real Services, Riverside School, St. Joseph Regional Medical Center, Plymouth Adult Education, Public Housing
 Authority and Heminger House.

 Now in its 11th year in partnership with North Central Area Vocational Collaborative, Head Start provides field experience for junior and senior high school students interested in pursuing a professional career in Early Childhood Education.
 The course is available to students attending 10 area high schools.
-Over 200 students have completed teh Early Childhood Vocational Education Program.
+Over 200 students have completed the Early Childhood Vocational Education Program.

-The students receive in-class instruction supplemented with direct vocational experiance in Head Start classrooms.
+The students receive in-class instruction supplemented with direct vocational experience in Head Start classrooms.
 Students earn nine transferrable college credits the first year and three additional college credits the second year for a total of 12 college credits.
 The college credits are issued by Indiana Ivy Tech College.
 The majority of students who complete the Early Childhood
 Vocational Education Class pursue post secondary education.
 This partnership affords the students vocational experience in the